taolson/Admiran/doc/Language.md

 ### Program Structure

-A Miranda2 program consists of a collection of *modules*.
+A Admiran program consists of a collection of *modules*.
 Modules provide a way to control namespaces and re-use software in large programs.
 The top level of a module consists of a collection of *declarations*.
 Declarations define functions, values, and types used in the module as well as module imports and exports.
 At the next lower level are *expressions*.
 An expression denotes a *value* and has a static *type*.
-At the bottom level is Miranda2's *lexical structure*, which defines the individual tokens that make up a Miranda2 program.
+At the bottom level is Admiran's *lexical structure*, which defines the individual tokens that make up a Admiran program.

 Declarations in a module are unordered: there is no requirement that a declaration used by others must occur before its uses.